fly-apps/fly-laravel/README.md

 ## Usage

 With this package, you can spin up Laravel, MySQL and/or Redis apps on Fly.io .
 There are two commands for every type of app: `launch` and `deploy`.

 - `Launch` will create a new application on Fly.io in the organization you choose.
 - `Deploy` will (re)deploy the app.
 This will update the app you've already created with `launch`.

+### Prerequisites
+- You have an account on Fly.io
+- You have created an organization on Fly.io
+- You have installed the flyctl agent.

 ### Laravel